 With the unique relationship between digital websites and brick and mortar locations, we experienced a disconnect.
 How could we track our results?
 How could we demonstrate improvement?
 One of the first action items we planned was an in-store iPad check-in, which was comprised of a HubSpot form and landing page for each location.
 Users were prompted to sign in when they visit a location.
 Through an updated page design and integration of a multi-step form that provided optional promotion signup, we were able to track increased foot traffic and generated 3,700+ new organic opt-ins, which was a major KPI for our engagement with Blüm.

 In an effort to better serve their clientele, Blüm began to focus on promoting the individual locations and leveraged the ever-so-important eCommerce option for pre-orders.
 By doing so, users could order online and swoop by to pick up their order quickly and be on their way.
 After all, who doesn’t love take out?
-Though we affected their iHeartJane option for pre-orders, we knew we could affect adoption rates through strategic UX on their website.
+Though we were limited with their iHeartJane option for pre-orders, we knew we could affect adoption rates through strategic UX on their website.
 Our solution was to utilize HubSpot’s chatbot feature.
 By incorporating conversational marketing, we were able to increase online pre-orders dramatically.
 As it turns out, chatbot usage was a wild hit with over a 90% pre-order completion rate and over 5,500 successful orders.

 Since launch, we’ve seen positive results from our strategy and efforts.
 Some of the most notable wins are: